-The next section in this report identifies the important economic activities that use diesel and discusses the contribution of those sectors to GDP.
+The next section identifies the important economic activities that use diesel and discusses the contribution of those sectors to GDP.
 Other important petroleum products and, their limited substitution possibility in the extant technological setting are highlighted.
 The modal-mix for transportation in India is also discussed.
 Section 3 enunciates the declared policy agenda for the hydrocarbon sector and summarises the evolution of pricing regimes.
 The importance of petroleum taxes for public finance at the federal and provincial levels is discussed in section 4.
 Some principal concerns in exercising a strategy for reforms are enumerated in section 5.
 The impact of changes in diesel and / or petroleum prices, including taxes and subsidies, is explored along a few dimensions in section 6.
 Analysis of certain sectors, highlighting the cost of diesel (and / or petroleum products) as a proportion of total cost of production, is presented in section 7.
-The report is summarised in section 8 with some suggestions on reform imperatives.
+The paper is summarised in section 8 with some suggestions on reform imperatives.

-&lt;sup>3 A table to convert mass into volume is in Appendix A. Diesel is a middle-distillate in fractional distillation of crude petroleum (via thermal / fluid-catalytic cracking processes).
-Petroleum-derived diesel is composed of about 75 per cent saturated hydrocarbons (primarily paraffins including n, iso, and cyclo-paraffins), and 25 per cent aromatic hydrocarbons (including naphthalenes and alkylbenzenes) The average chemical formula for common diesel fuel is $C{12}H{23}$ , ranging approximately from $C{10}H{20}$ to $C{15}H{28}$ .
+3Diesel is a middle-distillate in fractional distillation of crude petroleum (via thermal / fluidcatalytic cracking processes).
+Petroleum-derived diesel is composed of about 75 per cent saturated hydrocarbons (primarily paraffins including n, iso, and cyclo-paraffins), and 25 per cent aromatic hydrocarbons (including naphthalenes and alkylbenzenes) The average chemical formula for common diesel fuel is $C{12}H{23}$, ranging approximately from $C{10}H{20}$ to $C{15}H{28}$.
 In the year 2009, consumption of petroleum products in the world across light distillates : middle distillates : fuel oil : others was in the ratio 32.3 : 35.9 : 10.3 : 21.4.
-In that year 84077 thousand barrels were consumed daily (with light distillates : middle distillates : fuel oil : others : : 27173 : 30146 : 8797 : 17961, see Table XI.10, GoI (2011), Page 140).
+In that year 84077 thousand barrels were consumed daily (with light distillates : middle distillates : fuel oil : others : : 27173 : 30146 : 8797 : 17961, see Table XI.10, Gol (2011f), Page 140).
 United States of America (49.3 : 28.3 : 2.8 : 19.6) and Japan (38.1 : 31.4 : 10.3 : 20.2) appear to be the only countries in the world with higher proportion for Light Distillates.

-2 Uses of Diesel in India
+2. Uses of Diesel in India